Modified Starobinsky inflation by the $R\ln\left( \square\right) R$ term: Final Comments

 \section{Final Comments}

 In this work, we investigate how the inclusion of a nonlocal term $R\ln\left( \square\right) R$ changes the Starobinsky inflation.
 We consider that this term provides a small correction to the Starobinsky model.
 Using a perturbative approach, we show that the field equations reduce to local equations, which in the Einstein frame can be described by a canonical scalar field minimally coupled to general relativity.
-The $b$ parameter, which measures the effectiveness of the nonlocal term concerning the Starobinsky term, was constrained in Sec. \ref{sec - constraints}.
+The $b$ parameter, which measures the effectiveness of the nonlocal term concerning the Starobinsky term, was constrained in Section \ref{sec - constraints}.
 For negative $b$ we obtained $\left\vert b\right\vert <0.006$, and for positive $b$ we did not obtain any constraint within the perturbative context.
-The results achieved in Sec. \ref{sec - constraints} are similar to the results presented in Ref. \cite{CaSoShaSta2018}.
-In this reference, the authors study small corrections to Starobinsky inflation generated by the term $R\square R$.
+The results achieved in Section \ref{sec - constraints} are similar to those presented in Refs. \cite{CaSoShaSta2018,SilMe2022}, where the authors study the influence of the $R\square R$ term on Starobinsky inflation.
 This similarity shows that in the context of small corrections, the contribution of the nonlocal term occurs essentially through the first term of the series in Eq. (\ref{rep. serie 2}).

-By considering an effective theory approach, the $b$ parameter is not a free parameter but depends on the quantity of matter scalar fields present in the original theory.
+The proposed model is inserted in a context of effective theories whose validity energy range is below the Planck scale and far above the masses of the matter fields.
+In this context, the $b$ parameter is not a free parameter but depends on the quantity of matter scalar fields present in the original theory.
 If we take into account only the Higgs field and fix the renormalization point on the inflationary energy scale ($\mu^{2}\sim\kappa _{0}$), we get, from Eqs. (\ref{alpha definition}) and (\ref{range kappa alpha}),

 where $\kappa_{0}\simeq\kappa_{\alpha}\simeq5\times10^{-10}M_{p}^{2}$.
 This equation shows that for $\left\vert b\right\vert \sim10^{-3}$ (see figure \ref{fig2}), it is necessary $\xi\sim2\times10^{4}$.
 The high value of the non-minimum coupling constant $\xi$ is consistent with the Higgs inflation model proposed in \cite{BezShapo2008}\textbf{ }where $\xi\sim5\times 10^{4}\sqrt{\lambda}$.\footnote{The $\lambda$ parameter is the quartic Higgs field self-coupling \cite{Steinwachs2019}\textbf{.}} It is also worth mentioning that the inclusion of new scalar degrees of freedom increases the value of $N_{s}$ present in Eq. (\ref{alpha definition}) and causes $\xi$ to decrease to a fixed value of $b$.